joonaojapalo/ffmpeg-sync/README.md

 athlete1_trial1_cam2.mp4
 athlete1_trial2_cam1.mp4
 athlete1_trial2_cam2.mp4
-Synclist.csv
+athlete1_indicex.xlsx
 ```

-## `Synclist.csv`
+## *_indices.xlsx

-Trim and sync definitions are defined in a file called `Synclist.csv` and it must be located in */video-directory*.
+Trim and sync definitions are defined in a file called Excel file (.xlsx) and it must be located in */video-directory*.

 File fromat is